Pan-Zihao/Pan-Zihao.github.io/_pages/about.md

 We propose a novel attack framework called Semantic Consistent Unrestricted Adversarial Attack (SCA) via Semantic Fixation Inversion and Semantically Guided Perturbation.
 The core idea of SCA is to enhance semantic control throughout the entire generation process of unrestricted adversarial examples.We initially utilize an effective inversion method and a powerful MLLM to extract rich semantic priors from a clean image.
 Subsequently, we optimize the adversarial objective within the latent space under the guidance of these priors.
 Experiments demonstrate that the adversarial examples exhibit a high degree of semantic consistency compared to existing methods.
 Furthermore, our method is highly efficient.
 Consequently, we introduce Semantic Consistent Adversarial Examples (SCAE).
 Our work can shed light on further understanding the vulnerabilities of DNNs as well as novel defense approaches.

-2024.10.4: Our work is submitted to **IEEE TMM**, and the paper has been uploaded to [arxiv](https://arxiv.org/abs/2410.02240).
+2024.10.4: Our work is submitted to **IEEE TIFS**, and the paper has been uploaded to [arxiv](https://arxiv.org/abs/2410.02240).
 Welcome to follow!🎉
 </div>
 </div>